This guide was co-written by Babak Tabesh and Allyse Fristo.

-Many growth-oriented organizations are undergoing data transformation and modernization efforts but few can truly build and sustain the platform of their vision.
-This is due to several reasons, but the most common culprit in preventing data transformation is a lack of a holistic operational strategy that’s implemented from the onset.
+Organizations are undergoing data transformations and modernization efforts to remain competitive but few can effectively build and sustain the platform of their vision.
+Building and operating a data platform at an exceptional level is not perceived as a competitive differentiator for most businesses and therefore, not prioritized appropriately.
+The most common culprit preventing data transformation is the lack of an operational roadmap aligned with the strategy that is implemented from the onset.

-The phData Operational Maturity Framework (OMF) leverages phData’s experience with hundreds of customers and proven best practices to help enterprises accelerate the adoption and scalability of their data platforms.
-The OMF is divided into two central components: Operations Pillars and The Modern Platform Life Cycle.
+The Operational Maturity Framework (OMF) leverages phData’s experience and best practices developed across hundreds of customers that help businesses accelerate the adoption and scalability of their data platform.

 The OMF defines four operations pillars:

 Strategy – Aligns your data platform operations team to deliver on core business objectives and accelerate your data transformation initiatives.

 Center of Excellence (CoE) – Codifies how you build and execute your operations strategy across the organization.
 This pillar focuses on establishing and promoting best practices.
 It aims to provide thought leadership and direction on new technologies and facilitate platform optimization through automation and education.